 Teacher in Charge: Ms S. van der Wende.

+How often do you think about the Roman Empire?
 Have you ever wondered who Julius Caesar actually was?
 Why Cleopatra, queen of Egypt, is so famous?
-Have you looked at pictures of buildings like the one above and wanted to know more about them?
+Have you looked at pictures of buildings like the ones above and wanted to know more about them?
 If so, then Classical Studies is the subject for you!

 Classical Studies is the study of the people, places and events of ancient Greece and Rome through their history, literature, art and mythology.
 It teaches you to make links between past and present civilizations in order to better appreciate the influence of the Classical world on your own society.
 Classics also encourages the skills of critical thinking, attention to detail and clear communication.